dotnet/docs/docs/core/compatibility/deployment/7.0/deprecated-trimmer-default-action.md

 ## New behavior

 Starting in .NET 7, the property `TrimmerDefaultAction` is ignored and publishing behaves as if it was set to `link` all the time.
-This means all assemblies will be fully trimmed, whether they opt in or not.
-As a result, applications with trim warnings may see changes in behavior or runtime exceptions.
-See [All assemblies trimmed by default](./trim-all-assemblies.md) for more information and instructions for restoring the previous behavior.
+This means all assemblies are fully trimmed, whether they opt in or not.
+As a result, applications with trim warnings may see changes in behavior or run-time exceptions.
+For more information and instrutions for restoring the previous behavior, see [All assemblies trimmed by default](./trim-all-assemblies.md).

 ## Version introduced